Phone: 304-523-7434

 How are the projects selected?

 Projects will be prioritized and selected by those that align with the regional priorities and/or goals and support identified Performance Targets.
-Projects will be considered for funding until all funds are committed.
+Project applications will be accepted and considered for funding until all funds are committed.
+The TA Set-Aside requires that a competitive process be used by the State or MPO.
+Each funding program from KYOVA will have their own application process and application deadlines.

 How much funding is available for each funding program?